BangboLiang/BangboLiang.github.io/aboutme.md

 ***

-I'm a pre-PhD Student in Hunan University in Changsha, China.
+I'm a PhD Student in Hunan University in Changsha, China.
 My major is computer scince and technology.

+I'm interested in Computer Networks and Computer Architecture.

 This website is used to include, but is not limited to, record the life of studying for a degree.